Good Question 14 – The Integral Test

 - Conclusion 3: If the improper integral converges, then the series converges.

 - Conclusion 4: (The contrapositive of conclusion 3) If the series diverges, then the improper integral diverges.

 Putting the four conclusions together is the Integral Test: If the hypotheses above are met, then the series and the improper integral will both converge, or both diverge.

-To answer the multiple-choice question on the exams students were told that improper integral, and therefore the associated series, converged.
-They had to determine whether the series or the improper integral has the greater value.
+To answer the multiple-choice question (2106 BC 92) on the exams students were told that the improper integral converges.
+Therefore, the associated series converges.
+They then had to determine whether the series or the improper integral has the greater value.
 Stop here and see if you can figure that out.